Types of Degrees

 Graduation Attendance.
 The University’s commencement service are held at the end of each Spring and Fall academic period (semester).
 All candidates completing degree requirements in the Spring or Fall academic period (semester) are expected to be present at their respective service.
 Requests to be absent from the commencement service should be addressed to the office of the vice president for academic affairs.

 Eligibility for Participation in Graduation.
 Students are eligible to participate in the Fall or Spring commencement service if all degree requirements have been completed prior to the service.
 Students who are within nine semester hours of degree completion may be eligible to participate in the Spring commencement as summer candidates.
 In order to participate as a summer candidate for graduation a student must be able to complete all required coursework during summer terms and provide documentation of registration for these courses by April 1.
 Fall commencement candidates are expected to complete all course requirements prior to the service.
-Students must be in good academic standing in order to participate in commencement.
+Students must be in good academic and financial standing in order to participate in commencement.

 Degree Dates.
 University of Mobile degrees are conferred four times a year.
 In May and December on the day of the commencement ceremony; and twice during the Summer (June and August).
 These dates are reflected on the diplomas and transcripts of graduates, and are available on the university academic calendar.